-The Driehaus Undergraduate Programs Office provides academic advising to undergraduate business students through:
+The Driehaus College of Business Undergraduate Programs Office provides academic advising to undergraduate business students through:

 - Individual appointments

 Advisors are available to discuss long- and short-term curriculum planning, program requirements, course selection, major/minor selection and questions related to academic policy and procedure.